 The imagery also appears to be quite oblique, or captured at an angle rather than from directly above.
 This can cause your changes to vary from the 3D building forms, so before you start editing, you will change the basemap to a better image.

-- In the Catalog pane, click the Portal tab and choose Living Atlas.
+- In the Catalog pane, click the Portal tab and choose ArcGIS Online.

-- With the Select tool active, click the orange feature in the center of the building to select it.
+- Use the Select tool and click the orange feature in the center of the building to select it.

 If you select the wrong feature by mistake, click Change the selection in the Tasks pane.

-- At the top of the Modify Buildings pane, click Modify Building Footprint vertices.
+- In the Tasks pane, at the top of the Modify Buildings pane, click Modify Building Footprint vertices.

 The Edit Vertices editing tool opens in the Tasks pane, and the vertices of the building appear on the map.
 However, the transparent DSM makes it somewhat difficult to see exactly where the vertices should go.

-- Drag each of the vertices to trace the rooftop feature on the tower structure based on the Imagery basemap.
+- In the Map view, drag each of the vertices to trace the rooftop feature on the tower structure based on the Imagery basemap.

 When you drag the vertices, they may snap to existing features.
 You can temporarily disable this snapping behavior by pressing Spacebar while editing.

-Editing this feature is straight forward as there are only four vertices.
-Some features may be more complicated.
+While editing this feature only involves adjusting four vertices, some features in other scenarios may be more complicated.
 If there were many unnecessary vertices, you could select and delete vertices to simplify your building.
-You do not need the original orange feature so you will delete it by deleting its vertices.
+You do not need the original orange feature, so you will delete it by deleting its vertices.

-- When you are satisfied with the new location of the vertices, in the Modify Roof Tools pane, click Next Step.
-Click Yes to save the edits.
+- When you are satisfied with the new location of the vertices, in the Tasks pane, click Next Step.
+In the Save Edits window that appears, click Yes to save the edits.
 On the Map tab and in the Selection group, click Clear to clear any selected features.

 Saving your edits permanently alters the dataset that you edited, so you always want to confirm that your edits are accurate before saving.
 The original roof feature with a higher RMSE is deleted and the one you edited is now yellow, indicating a low RMSE.

-- At the bottom of the Tasks pane, click Skip two times to return to the main task list.
+- At the bottom of the Tasks pane, click Skip until you return to the main task list.

 Next, you will convert your features to share them with the Portland municipal government.
 Then, you will publish your dataset.